adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 Using [HTML attributes to automagically initialise script](/articles/dont-initialise-javascript-automagically/) also increases the size of HTML (and has other problems too).

-And whilst a codified grid system is rarely needed, if you need one you may consider a [more minimal approach](https://github.com/Heydon/fukol-grids).
+Whilst a codified grid system is rarely needed, if you need one you may consider a [more minimal approach](https://github.com/Heydon/fukol-grids).
 You don't need a framework, but more on this shortly.

+And, on't add hooks in HTML just for automated testing.
+Use semantic hooks that serve everyone's purpose equally.

-### 2. Simplify your design system
+### B) Simplify your design system

 For example, the design of public-facing government services have a simple interface.
 Everything is aligned left and everything stacks naturally.
 In this case, we may be able to [avoid CSS classes altogether](https://www.smashingmagazine.com/2016/11/css-inheritance-cascade-global-scope-new-old-worst-best-friends/).
 A simple interface is a performant one.

-### 3. Use less script
+### C) Use less script

 I've talked about the [problem with single page applications](/articles/the-disadvantages-of-single-page-applications/) before.
 Contrary to popular belief, they aren't necessarily faster.
 Using AJAX, engineers away [chunk responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding#Chunked_encoding).
 See [how AJAX requests are slower on Github](https://jakearchibald.com/2016/fun-hacks-faster-content/).